-The mathematics department offers an MA Mathematics degree, an MS Mathematics degree and an MS Statistics degree.
-For each of the math degrees a student must pass 30 units of classes and pass two qualifying exams.
-The MS Statistics degree requires 36 units of classes.
-All degrees require the student to write a thesis or writing project under the supervision of a math department faculty member.
+The Department of Mathematics and Statistics offers an MA Mathematics degree, an MS Mathematics degree, and an MS Statistics degree.
+For each math degree, a student must pass 30 units of course work.
+In addition, a student must either pass two comprehensive exams or write a thesis or perform a writing project while under the supervision of a math department faculty member.
+The MS Statistics degree requires a minimum of 36 units of classes.
 We have a wide range of faculty research areas such as algebra, applied mathematics, dynamical systems, linear algebra, graph theory, combinatorics, statistics, and mathematics education.